google/WebFundamentals/src/_langs/en/updates/2015-07-22-rotationAngle-and-touchRadius.markdown

 ## Does every device support this?

 No. Actually it is not hugely common... yet.
-If you have a Nexus 10 you will see something like the following, yet on a Nexus 6 you will see the following.
+If you have a Nexus 10 you will see something like the following,

+TODO: image.

+ yet on a Nexus 6 you will see the following.

 TODO: image.